GA4 Dashboard Guide: Build One People Actually Use

 Power BI or Excel.
 Connect via BigQuery or API.
 See our GA4 to Excel guide for connection methods.

 Anomaly AI.
-Connect GA4, ask for a dashboard in plain English, get charts with explanations and SQL transparency.
+Connect GA4, ask for a dashboard or report in plain English, and get charts you can trace back to the source data, plus PDF, slide, and document exports and scheduled email reports.

 Frequently Asked Questions